pfd/avocado-test/content/posts/another-post.md

 ---

 This is the third in a series of boring posts.
 Checking to see if the Forestry deploy does *not* run when i run my publish script this time.

+**Update**: updating this post to see where the HEAD is after setting up the gh-pages branch.